🧡 Skip to main content🔍 Skip to search

 Add a Task Scheduler

-Configure the Task Scheduler for daily execution at 11:30 PM with the recurrence interval of 1 day.
+Configure the Task Scheduler for daily execution at 11:30 PM with a recurrence interval of 1 day.

 Task Scheduler: schedule daily 11:30 PM